simple2d/simple2d/README.md

 window->mouse.y;
 ```

-To capture mouse button presses, first define the `on_mouse` function:
+To capture mouse button presses, first define a function to be called when a mouse button is clicked:

 ```c
 void on_mouse(int x, int y) {